On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Related Work and Comparison

-We describe assumptions and results of various existing works in our notation and framework to facilitate the comparisons with our framework and results.
+We describe assumptions and results of various existing works in our notation and framework to facilitate the comparisons with our results which are provided in 2-Wasserstein distance.
+Beyond being theoretical relevant, the choice of the use of this metric is motivated by its applications in generative modeling.
+A popular performance metric currently used to examine the quality of the images produced by generative models is the Fr{\'e}chet Inception Distance (FID) which was originally introduced in \citet{heusel2017gans}.
+This metric measures the Fr{\'e}chet distance between the distribution of generated samples and the distribution of real samples, assuming Gaussian distributions, which is equivalent to the Wasserstein distance of order two.
+Our results provided under this metric are therefore also relevant for practical applications.

 We can classify the previous approaches based on their assumptions on two key quantities: (i) score approximation error and (ii) assumptions on the data distribution.
 Based on these approaches, we give a brief overview of some of the most relevant recent contributions in the field.